 When you lie down on a hard, flat floor you will immediately feel all your tension (try it).
 Once you sense your tightness, you can do something about it and let go the areas that are holding stress and rigidity and release the stiffness.
 When you get down on the floor, something has to give, and it’s not going to be the floor; that’s for sure!
 Think of the floor as your personal biofeedback device.
 Use your breathing to release tension and encourage relaxation.

 So what type of mattress is best?
-Choose whatever gets you a good nights sleep, but the firmer the better – think Chimpanzee in a tree!
+Choose whatever gets you a good nights sleep, but I’m in love with my Sleepovation!

 Best Sleeping Position